wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/buildmachine-expedited.md

 -----------------

-4) Take a copy of this entire updated script and keep it safe because you will likely want to use this script multiple times in future deployments remember that anyone who has a copy of this script you have made has enough information to access the build machine you are going to deploy in a minute.
+4) Take a copy of this entire updated script and keep it safe because you will likely want to use this script multiple times in future deployments remember that anyone who has a copy of this script has some sensitive information about your build machine

 ---------------

-5) What you need to do now is to use this script to spin up your build machine and you will do this by pasting it into the user data area of your build machine.
+5) What you need to do now is to use this script to spin up your build machine and you will do this by pasting it into the "user data" area of your build machine.

 You will need to create a security group for your build machine.
 You can do this as follows: